Last Updated on 29 January 2026 by Cycloscope

 6. Bicycle Route EE15 Viljandi – Elva 67 Km

-Currently, the road on the lake is limited in some places and subject to a fairly heavy traffic load.
-Plans for the next few years include the reconstruction of this stretch of road, which should make it more enjoyable with cyclists.
+Currently, the road along the lake is limited in some places and subject to heavy traffic.
+Plans for the next few years include reconstructing this stretch of road, which should make it more enjoyable for cyclists.
 The route is completely on paved roads.

 The GPX track of this route is available here.

-This route allows you to avoid the motorways of central Estonia.
+This route lets you avoid the motorways in central Estonia.
 The journey proceeds on paved roads alternately flanked by forests and fields, passing through numerous villages and the cities of Rapla, Kohila, and Saku.
 Closer to Tallinn, the population and traffic become more intense.

 The GPX track of this route is available here.